CatalystCode/spk/technical-docs/designs/infra/managed-identity.md

 Bedrock infrastructure integration tests have problematic gaps that do not account for terraform unit testing, state validation to live environments and staged release management for Bedrock versioning.
+Bedrock test harness does not contain module targeted fail fast resource definition validation outside the scope of an environment `terraform plan`.
+In addition, integration tests are validated through new deployments that require extensive time to provision.
+Furthermore, releases of features contain no issue reporting benchmark, automated deployment validation, or guidance process for merging into master.
 In this design we wish to provide a single template leveraging MSI that verifies a new Infrastructure Testing Workflow that improves on the current Bedrock test harness.

 This design is intended to address expected core testing functionality
 including:

-- Support deployment of application-hosting infrastructure that will eventually house the actual application service components Capture basic metrics and telemetry from the deployment process for monitoring of ongoing pipeline performance and diagnosis of any deployment failures
+- Support deployment of application-hosting infrastructure that will eventually house the actual application service components capture basic metrics and telemetry from the deployment process for monitoring of ongoing pipeline performance and diagnosis of any deployment failures
 - Support deployment into multiple staging environments